 I get a lot of interest from others embarking on their writing journeys.

-Rather than repeat myself badly, I have posted resources I’ve personally benefited from here.
+Rather than repeat myself badly, I have posted resources for writers I’ve personally benefited from here.
 I don’t know any of these people, I don’t make money off their products, and I can’t point to any smoking gun that has guaranteed me any level of success.
 Nothing here should be considered an endorsement or a guarantee, merely a listing of good sources of information from people more successful than me.

 On a Personal Note: